hopechong/alluxio/docs/en/compute/Spark.md

 If Spark task locality is `ANY` while it should be `NODE_LOCAL`, it is probably because Alluxio and Spark use different network address representations.
-One of them them may use hostname while another uses IP address.
+One of them may use hostname while another uses IP address.
 Refer to JIRA ticket [SPARK-10149](https://issues.apache.org/jira/browse/SPARK-10149) for more details, where you can find solutions from the Spark community.